113ll3/Ibmclouddocscli/idt/commands.md

 ## diag
 {: #diag}

-This command is used as a diagnostic to display the version information of installed dependencies for the {{site.data.keyword.dev_cli_notm}} CLI.
+The `diag` command is used as a diagnostic to display the version information of installed dependencies for the {{site.data.keyword.dev_cli_notm}} CLI.
 This is helpful to determine whether you're missing any dependencies or to help in debugging problems.

 Run the following command to display the versions of your installed dependencies:
 ```